March 1, 1997 — Portland, ME

 Custom Languedoc 2×12 ×2

 Both Celestion Vintage 30-loaded cabinets remained on stage, connected to the Groove Tubes power amp.
-From the fall tour, they were present as backup and visual weight — signal flowed through the Fender Deluxe Reverb's internal speaker.
+From the Fall Tour, they were present as backup and visual weight — signal flowed through the Fender Deluxe Reverb's internal speaker.

 Conan O'Brien — 11/7/97

 Phish's appearance on Late Night with Conan O'Brien to debut "Farmhouse" was the first public sighting of the modified Fender Deluxe Reverb.
-Six days later it became the primary amp at the fall tour opener on 11/13/97.
+Six days later it became the primary amp at the Fall Tour opener on 11/13/97.

 The "prop" rig